Shohojdhara/atomix/guidelines/CSS_INTEGRATION_SUMMARY.md

 $primary-6: #your-brand-color;
 $border-radius-base: 12px;

-// Import Atomix
+// Import Atomix with modern API (recommended)
+@use '@shohojdhara/atomix/scss/modern' as atomix;

+// Or with legacy API
-@use '@shohojdhara/atomix/scss' as atomix;
+// @use '@shohojdhara/atomix/scss' as atomix;
 ```

 ### 🎨 Theming Capabilities